Elmer Lach: Later life

 Lach retired after the 1953–54 NHL season as the league's all-time leading scorer, having played 664 regular season games, scoring 215 goals and 408 assists for 623 points, as well as 76 playoff games, in which he scored 19 goals and 45 assists for 64 points.
 He retired to accept an offer to coach the Montreal Junior Canadiens.
 He also coached the Montreal Royals for two seasons, before pursuing business interests.
 He worked for Maislin Transport for 30 years in sales and public relations, retiring in the 1980s.

 He was elected into the Hockey Hall of Fame in 1966.
 In 1998, he was ranked number 68 on The Hockey News list of the 100 Greatest Hockey Players.
 On December 4, 2009, coinciding with the Canadiens centennial celebration, his jersey number, 16, was retired a second time to honour Lach (along with Emile Bouchard's No. 3; No. 16 had been retired previously for Henri Richard).

 Lach was married to Kay until she died in 1985.
 He married his second wife, Lise Desjardins, years later.
 The two lived together in Pointe Claire, Quebec.
 Lise Lach died October 13, 2014, at age 87 from leukemia.

 Golf was a favourite pastime of Lach's.
 He played it into his 90s and for a while could match his age in his score.
 He met his second wife, Lise, while golfing.
 Part of his job entertaining clients with Maislin was taking them golfing.
 His son Ron was the manager of the Beaconsfield Golf Club.

 On March 28, 2015, Lach suffered a stroke at a long-term care facility in Beaconsfield, Quebec, where he had moved after Lise's death.
-He never regained consciousness and on April 4, 2015, died at the West Island Palliative Care Residence in Kirkland, Quebec.
+He never regained consciousness and on April 4, 2015, died at the West Island Palliative Care Residence in Kirkland, Quebec at the age of 97.
 He had been the oldest living former Canadiens player.
 Lach's final public appearance was at the funeral of Jean Béliveau on December 10, 2014.